Repatriating to the UK in 2019: Your instant guide (Part 2)

 A lot may have changed in Britain since you left, and it’s not uncommon to find it hard to adjust.

-What’s also worth noting is the fact that you will have changed as well.
+You will have changed as well.

 If you anticipate and accept that you might experience a degree of reverse culture shock, it may well help you adjust to your return more quickly.